pluralsh/documentation/pages/reference/configuring-cloud-provider.md

 * Follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) to sign into your Azure cli.
 {% /tab %}
 {% /tabs %}

 ## Permissions

+Since Plural is responsible for creating over 50 different applications, what permissions are required will vary based on what you're deploying.
+In most cases, `Admin` access is the simplest to use.
+For example, when provisioning Airbyte, we'll need to create an IAM role and IRSA binding to the EKS control plane, which is an `Admin` only action.

 {% tabs %}
 {% tab title="GCP" %}